Hastings Parks and Recreation

 The Parks and Recreation Department is administered by the Department of Public Services.
 The Director of Public Services is charged with direct oversight of the Department.
 Personnel and equipment from the Department of Public Services are utilized for maintenance and other operations within the park facilities.

-To go along with owning and operating five municipal parks, the city of Hastings also offers a variety of recreational activities.
-Located within the town of Hastings across from the courthouse on West State Street is the four screen movie theater, Hastings 4, that has digital projection and rocking seats.
-Only fifteen minutes outside the town of Hastings is Charlton Park; the scene of Civil War battle re-enactments, antique auto shows, folk life festivals and home of a sixteen building Historic Village including a museum that houses one of the state’s outstanding collections of agricultural and rural artifacts.
-Nearby is the recreational area where picnic pavilions, a ball diamond, beaches and boat launches on Thornapple Lake are available.
+Along with owning and operating five municipal parks, the city of Hastings also offers a variety of recreational activities.
+Located across from the Barry County Courthouse on West State Street is a four-screen movie theater.
+Only fifteen minutes away is Historic Charlton Park; the scene of Civil War battle re-enactments, antique auto shows, and home to a sixteen- building historic village including a museum that houses one of the state’s outstanding collections of agricultural and rural artifacts.
+Nearby is the recreational area where picnic pavilions, a ball diamond, beaches, and boat launches on Thornapple Lake are available.
 Just under twenty minutes from Hastings is the Yankee Springs Recreation Area with three miles of frontage on Gun Lake, picnic areas, campgrounds, foot trails, an area for snowmobiling, cross-country/ski trails, and the Devil’s Soup Bowl.
 Adjacent is Yankee Springs State Game Area with 3,000 acres open for hunting.
-Approximately half an hour from the town of Hastings is the Gilmore Car Museum that offers big red barns, double-decker busses, and a dazzling collection of antique automobiles.
-Also within half an hour of Hastings is a total of eleven public golf courses.
+Approximately half an hour from Hastings is the Gilmore Car Museum that offers double-decker buses, and a dazzling collection of antique automobiles, displayed in big red barns.
+Also within half an hour of Hastings is a total of nine public golf courses.

 The Dog Park is an off-leash park with separate fenced areas for large and small dogs.
 Dog lovers can come together at the park and talk while their pets run, play, and socialize.
 The city park is free and open to the public from dawn to dusk.